gujianliang/test2/README.md

 ## License

-Vechain Wallet Sdk is licensed under the
+Vechain Wallet SDK is licensed under the
 [GNU Lesser General Public License v3.0](https://www.gnu.org/licenses/lgpl-3.0.html), also included in *LICENSE* file in the repository.